mmichlin66/mimbl/web/guide/custom-attributes.md

 The handler is free to manipulate the element in any way as well as create, remove and manipulate other DOM elements.
 For example, in our case, the handler would have to attach to the element's `input`, `focus` and `blur` events and establish a timer to wait for user idleness.

 ## Conclusion
-Custom attributes are well suited for tasks that on one hand don't fit well to the declarative nature of HTML layout and on the other hand can be applicable to a wide class of HTML or SVG elements.
-Just like CSS animations, custom attributes allow declarative specification of rather complex run-time behavior.
+Custom attributes are well suited for tasks that on one hand don't fit well to the declarative nature of HTML layout and on the other hand can be applicable to a wide class of DOM elements.
+Custom attributes allow declarative specification of rather complex run-time behavior.